SAIC-ATS/ExperimentalMedia2013/people/twobeers83/Week13/tutorial_oFtoArduino/tutorial_oFtoArduino.md

-# Sending data to the Arduino
+# Sending data from oF to Arduino

 This tutorial illustrates how you can send data from an openFrameworks application to the Arduino via a USB port, using **ofSerial**.
 This way you can use any data input (mouse, keyboard, a database, the internet) and control Arduino output (servo motors, LEDs, etc.).